geekix/puppet-nslcd/README.md

 For additional OS support, you should contribute it back upstream!

-The module doesn't support setting the `rootbinddn` and `rootbindpw` attributes yet, it will added in a next version.
+The module doesn't support setting the `rootbinddn` and `rootbindpw` attributes yet, it will be added in a next version.

 ## Development